National Reconciliation Week 2026 - A/Prof Robyn Williams

 What does Reconciliation Week mean to you?

-Reconciliation Week, for me, is about laying strong and sustainable foundations for learning, truth‑telling, and shared understanding.
+Reconciliation Week, for me, is about laying strong and sustainable foundations for learning, truth‑telling (past and present), and shared understanding.
 It is a time to deepen our collective knowledge of Aboriginal histories, cultures, and lived realities, and to ensure that this learning leads to meaningful action.
 Reconciliation is not a single week of activity but an ongoing commitment to creating change, strengthening relationships, and improving outcomes for our communities.
 It is about ensuring that the stories, experiences, and aspirations of Aboriginal peoples are heard, respected, and embedded in the way we move forward together.

 What challenges have you faced in your career, and how have you overcome them?